Gousto/take-a-lorry-off-the-road/README.md

 Once you have the smallest possible box that fits all the ingredients we'd like you to return some information to the user

-1) Have you taken a box off the road?
+1) Have you taken a lorry off the road?
 We'd like you to output 3 things:
 - The sum of the CO2 footprint per box for every order in the file with Intelligent Packaging
 - The sum of the CO2 footprint without Intelligent Packaging (every order would be in the largest box we have).